steven2358/yalet/README.md

 - [Cinderella](https://cinderella.de/) - Interactive geometry software developed at the Technical University of Munich and the Technical University of Berlin.
 - [CindyJS](https://cindyjs.org/) - A framework to create interactive mathematical content for the web. [#opensource](https://github.com/CindyJS/CindyJS)
 - [Euclidea](https://www.euclidea.xyz/) - A collection of interactive geometric puzzles.
+- [Graspable Math](https://activities.graspablemath.com) - Move terms to flexibly solve equations and explore the power of algebra.

 ## 3D modeling
 - [Autodesk Tinkercad](https://www.tinkercad.com/) - Tinkercad is an online 3D modeling program widely used for creating models for 3D printing as well as an entry-level introduction to constructive solid geometry in schools.